imperva/terraform-provider-incapsula/website/docs/r/bots_configuration.html.markdown

 The following arguments are supported:

 * `site_id` - (Required) Numeric identifier of the site to operate on.

-* `canceled_good_bots` - (Optional) List of Bot IDs taken from Imperva’s predefined list of bad bots **
+* `canceled_good_bots` - (Optional) List of Bot IDs taken from Imperva’s predefined list of bad bots

+  Default value is an empty list - Will restore the default Canceled Good Bots list

 * `bad_bots` - (Optional) List of Bot IDs taken from Imperva’s predefined list of bad bots **

+  Default value is an empty list - Will restore the default Bad Bots list (empty list)

 ## Attributes Reference

 The following attributes are exported:

 * `id` - Unique identifier in the API for the bots configuration.
-The id is identical to Site id.

 ## Import

-Bots Configuration can be imported using the `id`, e.g.:
+Bots Configuration can be imported using the `id` - the id is identical to Site id, e.g.:
 ```
 $ terraform import incapsula_bots_configuration.demo 1234
 ```